Short-term rentals

 - Test annually, and maintain in working order, all smoke alarms, fire extinguishers, and carbon monoxide detectors.

 Once you have satisfied the requirements above, you can apply for a business license.
 For quicker processing of your application, please apply for a business licence online.
+When applications are made online, the relevant forms will be emailed to you and any required third parties to sign via Docusign.

 An application fee of $50 must be paid at the time the application is submitted.
 If approved, an invoice will be provided and must be paid prior to the release of the licence.
 Business licences for short-term rentals cost $345 and must be renewed annually.
 These fees reflect the cost of implementation and compliance oversight activities.